datalad/datalad/docs/source/design/docstrings.rst

    implementation.

 Docstrings in DataLad source code are used and consumed in many ways.
-Besides serving as documentation directly in the sources, the are also transformed rendered in various ways.
+Besides serving as documentation directly in the sources, they are also transformed and rendered in various ways.

 - Command line ``--help`` output
 - Python's ``help()`` or IPython's ``?``